SublimeText/Helium/README.md

     - If no kernel is running, start a kernel by `Hermes: Start Kernel` (whose command name is `hermes_start_kernel`)
     - If kernel exists, correspond the view to the kernel by `Hermes: Connect Kernel` (whose command name is `hermes_connect_kernel`)

+  3. Play with Jupyter kernels.

-  3. Execute code by `Hermes: Execute Block` (whose command name is `hermes_execute_block`).
+    - Execute code by `Hermes: Execute Block` (whose command name is `hermes_execute_block`).

-    - If there are selected regions, execute them.
-    - If not, the adjacent lines with no empty line and not less indented than the line which includes the cursor are considered as the code block.

-TODO
+    - Get Object Inspection by `Hermes: Get Object Inspection` (whose command name is `hermes_get_object_inspection`).
+    - You should be able to get autocomplete from the kernel from the time you connected.
+If you don't want autocomplete, set `"complete"` as `false` in setting file.

+TODOs
 -----------------

-  - [x] Consider other ways to extract code block from a view.

-    - [x] Use selection.

-  - [x] Enable to handle `stdin_request`.
-  - [x] Enable to toggle if completions are shown.
   - [ ] Moving cursor on execution.
-  - [ ] Enable object inspection to be shown
+  - [ ] Enable object inspection to be shown in popup.
-    + [x] in panel.
-    + [ ] in popup.
   - [ ] Implement output as inline Phantom like LightTable or Hydrogen.
-  - [x] Function to stop a kernel.
-  - [x] Function to restart a kernel.
-  - [x] Function to interupt a kernel.
-  - [x] Show the connected kernel in status bar.
-  - [ ] Authentication.
+  - [ ] Password authentication.

-    + [x] token
-    + [ ] password

-  - [x] Make introduction pictures.